Panchesco/jquery.eexpages/README.md

 ##Usage

-+ Link to the file after calling jQuery.
++ Link to the script after calling jQuery.
 + Create an options object
 + Pass the options when you call the plugin.